mcfunley/clippingsbot/README.md

 Clippingsbot is a project of [Skyliner](https://www.skyliner.io), a deployment platform for AWS.
 You can use Skyliner to build your own Slack bot like this one.

+## Architecture

+The Slack command endpoint is a simple flask app.
+End users of the bot run `/clippingsbot <command>` in their slack, and that is routed by `bot/app.py` to one of the implementations in `bot/commands.py`.

+There is also a worker process (in `bot/worker.py`).
+The worker does two things:

+* It crawls for new mentions of watched phrases.
+* It sends notifications to end users.

+The two stages of notification are separated.
+Mentions found when crawling are stored in an RDS postgres database, and then picked up and turned into notifications in a second pass.

+The worker and the web app are run together in a single Docker container using [supervisor](http://supervisord.org/).
+This is done since they share code, and therefore should have a single deploy button.

+Clippingsbot uses [Cloudwatch Events](http://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) combined with [SQS](https://aws.amazon.com/sqs/) to run scheduled jobs (i.e., a distributed cron).
+An event enqueues work in SQS, and the worker process loops in an endless SQS poll dequeueing and dispatching it.

 ## Dev setup